tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 Ensure that all students are on the deploy tab before moving forward.

 Now click the environment dropdown menu.
-By default it will have `Javascript VM` checked, switch this to `Injected Web3`.
+By default, it will have `Javascript VM` checked, switch this to `Injected Web3`.
 This will allow Metamask to send our contract `Eth`.

 ![Remix Deploy](Images/remix_enviroment.png)